L. Frank Baum bibliography: Miscellanea

+Editor

 Baum has been credited as the editor of In Other Lands Than Ours (1907), a collection of letters written by his wife Maud Gage Baum.

 Plays and adaptations

 Michael Patrick Hearn has identified 42 titles of stage plays associated with Baum, including those listed here and on the Oz books page, some probably redundant or reflective of alternate drafts, many for works that Baum may never have actually started.
 Listed below are those either known to have been performed (such as the lost plays of his youth) or that exist in at least fragmentary or treatment form.